UjuAyoku/EDL_Monitoring/README.md

 ## Outcome

-Within **5 months of taking over the initiative**, the project moved from a significantly delayed state with only an FDD completed to an expanded, operational solution providing:
+Within **5 months of taking over the initiative**, the project moved from a significantly delayed state with only an FDD completed to an expanded, operational data and analytics platform providing:

 * Automated data pipelines
+* Pipeline orchestration
 * Pipeline health monitoring
+* Successful/failed refresh notifications
+* Automated email alerting
-* Data quality controls
+* Data quality threshold monitoring
+* Automated Jira and ServiceNow ticket creation
-* Security and governance
+* Security and governance controls
 * Privacy/compliance monitoring
 * Business-facing Power BI analytics
 * A scalable foundation for future data capabilities